pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Horace3_to_4.rst

    kk = kk.set_options('listing', 1);
    [wfit, fitdata] = kk.fit();

-While this would be a lot of effort to translate manually, thankfully, Horace 4.0 comes with a function (``mf_leg_to_new``) to translate the legacy tyle to the new format:
+while this would be a lot of effort to translate manually, thankfully, Horace 4.0 comes with a function (``mf_leg_to_new``) to translate the legacy tyle to the new format: